-Plants That Will Grow in the Shade
+Plants That Can Grow Well in the Shade

-Flowering Plants or Shrubs That Like Shade
+10 Flowering Plants or Shrubs That Like Shade

-1. Black Lily (Dracunculus vulgaris)
+- Black Lily

-4. Primula and primrose
+- Primula and primrose

 If I had a gothic garden, I would plant black lilies for a gloomy effect.
 As you can see, the black lily is not truly black, but a deep purple.
 It has a surprising number of alternative names, including but not limited to Dragon Arum, Black Arum, Voodoo Lily, Snake Lily, Stink Lily, and Dragonwort.